 To correct severe astigmatism, your eye surgeon might use special knives or a laser beam to correct the abnormal or irregular curve of the cornea.

-There are three types of surgical procedures that an eye surgeon might perform:
+There are 3 types of surgical procedures that an eye surgeon might perform:

 Eye Smart—American Ophthalmology